akash017kumar/gke-python-flask-sample-application/README.md

-# Simple oython Flask Dockerized Application #
+# Simple python Flask Dockerized Application #

 Build the image using the following command